2 - 6 July 2017

 Traditional media activity was busy, expertly handled by Rachel Przeslawski, and social media was buzzing (the hashtag #AMSA2017 was trending in the top five nationally at times during the conference).

 In order to spread key messages from the conference widely, an AMSA 2017 communiqué has been released.
-This can be downloaded from the national AMSA web site.
-Other conference material can be downloaded from the conference web site (events.amsaconference.net – before it is transferred to the AMSA 2018 committee) or the Eventranet site mentioned above.
+This can be downloaded from the AMSA website (get it here).